nowayout2k/Alpha-Squadron/README.md

 ### Game Loop

 The engine revolves around a few fundamental classes.
 These systems manage the main loop, state transitions, and the scene graph.
-Together they keep the game running smoothly.
+Together, they keep the game running smoothly.

 #### GameEngine (Main Loop)